microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

 - [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)

 ## Tips

-- Make sure the Admin password adheres to the Azure password policy
-- Make sure you are logged into the correct subscription and you have the at least contributors role access.
 - Make sure you have the compute capacity in the region you are deploying to and request an increase to the limit if needed.
 - Make sure you are using a region that supports the public preview for Azure Monitor for VMs